daneski13/Junco/README.md

 **Ensure that you are soldering the Pico/Header onto the backside of the PCB.**

 The best way to go about this method is to rest the shorter end of the headers in the through-holes of the PCB on a flat surface and place the Pico on top, through the longer end of the header.
 This will stabilize the headers somewhat and ensure proper spacing.
-Solder the Pico to the 2 header pins on the both the "front" and "back" of the Pico to hold it in place.
+Solder the Pico to the 2 header pins on the both the "top" and "bottom" of the Pico to hold it in place.
 Proceed to solder the Pico to the rest of the header's pins.

 After the Pico is soldered to the header, flip the PCB over and solder the sticking-out header pins to the PCB.
 Start with the 2 "top" and 2 "bottom" header pins to hold it in place, being sure to minimize the space between the header's plastic and the PCB.
 Proceed to solder the PCB to the rest of the header's pins.